 Albion College Guidelines for Submitting an Institutional Review Board Proposal

 What is the IRB?
-The Institutional Review Board (IRB) is a committee established to review, monitor and approve research involving human participants conducted by Albion College faculty, students, staff or members of the Albion Community.
+The Institutional Review Board (IRB) is a committee established to review, approve and monitor research involving human participants conducted by Albion College faculty, students, staff, or members of the Albion community.

 What is a human participant?
 A human participant or subject is defined by Federal Regulations as "a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information."

-Policy on Research Involving User of Human Participants
+Policy on Research Involving Use of Human Participants

 Albion College is committed to the ethical treatment of all human research participants who take part in research conducted by its faculty, staff and students.
 The College's policies and procedures pertaining to the treatment of human research participants are designed to conform to the Department of Health and Human Services Title 45, Code of Federal Regulations, Part 46 (as amended).